 Lake Land College Head Coach

-Completing his third year at Lake Land College, Coach Nelson’s team had another record-setting season, concluding with a second straight appearance at the NJCAA Division 1 National Championship.
-Since moving into the head coaching position at Lake Land College in 2009, Coach Nelson’s teams have won two Great Rivers Athletic Conference (GRAC) and two NJCAA D1 Region 24 Tournament championships.
-During that time, Nelson was twice named the GRAC and the NJCAA Region 24 Coach of the Year.
-In his three years as the Head Softball Coach at Lake Land, his teams have a combined record of 138 wins and 30 losses.
+Completing his fifth year at Lake Land College, Coach Nelson’s team had another record-setting season, concluding with a forth straight appearance at the NJCAA Division 1 National Championship.
+Since moving into the head coaching position at Lake Land College in 2009, Coach Nelson’s teams have won three Great Rivers Athletic Conference (GRAC) and four NJCAA D1 Region 24 Tournament championships.
+During that time, Nelson was three named the GRAC and four times named the NJCAA Division One Region 24 Coach of the Year.
+In his five years as the Head Softball Coach at Lake Land, his teams have a combined record of 243 wins and 49 losses.

-Coach Nelson has coached softball at every age level.
+Coach Nelson has coached softball at virtually every age level.
 He was an ASA Junior Olympic coach for many years and coached at Parkside Junior High School in Normal, Illinois.
-At the high school level, he has coached at Bellflower High School in Bellflower High School, Champaign Central High School and Normal Community West High School.
+At the high school level, he coached at Bellflower High School, Champaign Central High School, and Normal Community West High School.

-From 1994 to 2005, Coach Nelson was the general manager and head coach of the McDonald All Stars International Team.
-Cuba, Australia, Japan, Great Britain, New Zealand and Canada are just some of the countries he has taken his teams to play.
-His McDonald All Stars teams have played against such national teams as Cuba, Mexico, Italy, Great Britain, Venezuela, France, Canada, Czechoslovakia and the Netherlands, as well as the state team of Queensland in Australia.
-Along with their overseas travel, Coach Nelson’s McDonald All Stars also played in tournaments all over the continental U.S. and Hawaii.
+From 1994 to 2005, Coach Nelson was the general manager and head coach of the McDonald All-Stars International Team.
+His teams traveled wide and far, including visits to Cuba, Australia, Japan, Great Britain, New Zealand and Canada.
+During these visits, his McDonald All-Star teams played against an impressive array of talent, including the national teams of Cuba, Mexico, Italy, Great Britain, Venezuela, France, Canada, Czechoslovakia and the Netherlands, as well as the state team of Queensland in Australia.
+In addition to their competitive excursions overseas, Coach Nelson’s McDonald All-Stars played in tournaments all over the continental United States and in Hawaii.

-He and his wife Kathy, a special education teacher, are the proud parents of three sons and one daughter, all of whom share their family passion for the diamond sports.
-Sons Nicolas, Chris and Spike all played college baseball, while daughter Megan finished her four-year career as shortstop for Eastern Illinois University in Charleston, Illinois.
-After watching their four children, Nic and Kathy are excited for their granddaughter, Manny and their new grandson, Jasiah to carry on the family tradition by playing softball and baseball.
+Nic Nelson and his wife, Kathy, a special education teacher, are the proud parents of three sons and one daughter, all of whom share a family passion for the diamond sports.
+Sons Nicolas, Chris and Spike all played college baseball.
+Their daughter, Megan, had a standout career as a shortstop at Eastern Illinois University in Charleston, Illinois.
+Megan, following her father’s example, has extended her love for the game by coaching high school softball in California.
+After watching their four children thrive on the competition and the life lessons gained on softball and baseball fields, Nic and Kathy are eager to see if their granddaughter, Manny, and their grandson, Jasiah, will take the family diamond tradition into the next generation.